wp-plugins/wp-rss-retriever/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple, lightweight RSS aggregator plugin which uses the shortcode to fetch and display an RSS feed.
+A simple, lightweight RSS aggregator plugin which uses shortcode to fetch and display an RSS feed.

 == Description ==